skies.dev

 import {createClient} from '@supabase/supabase-js';

-import {LayoutProps} from '../components/layout';
+import {LayoutProps} from '../components/Layout';

 const supabase = createClient(